 - Enabled.
 Select this option if you want to enable the given network adapter in the virtual machine.
 If you want to temporarily disable the network adapter without deleting it from the virtual machine configuration, clear the Enabled check box. - Connected.
 Select this option if you want the virtual machine to start up with this network adapter connected. - Virtual Network.
 Choose the virtual network the virtual machine will belong to.
-Here, you can choose between the virtual networks that have been created on the hosting physical server, on the Network --> Virtual Networks subtab (p.
-301).
-Every virtual network in the list has an indication of its type in the brackets beside the name.
-So, by choosing the virtual network, you specify actually the networking mode and the networking adapter for the virtual machine.
-The networking mode can be one of the following:
+By default, the list is populated with three virtual networks named after three networking modes: Shared Hosting, Bridged Ethernet and Host-Only Networking. - Shared Networking.
+Select this option to enable the Network Address Translation (NAT) feature for the virtual machine.
+In this case, your virtual machine will share whatever network connection is currently used by your physical computer.